cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import.md

 ![](/images/image220.jpg)

-As a result, you'll get a task containing data, parameters, and a annotation of a previously exported task.
+As a result, you'll get a task containing data, parameters, and annotation of a previously exported task.